KrekoG/vanillaplus/README.md

 ## Addons

 There are some community developed addons that are made specificly for the server, but any addon made for `1.12.1` will work.
 Some have dependencies that you will need to install, always read the readme file.
 You may also want to check the pinned messages of the #addons channel and may ask for help on [Discord](https://discord.com/invite/CfC8PGmg?utm_source=https://github.com/KrekoG/vanillaplus&utm_medium=Connect).
+If you can't find your addon folder at `<wow folder>\Interface\AddOns`, starting the game successfully will create it for you.

 ### Server specific addons:
 - [AtlasLoot Enhanced for Vanilla+](https://github.com/hawaiisa/Atlas)